Taffer/pygame-experiments/README.md

 ## Credits

-This is written in Python 3, using the [Arcade](https://arcade.academy/) 2D game engine.
-I didn't know about that until I stumbled on it early in 2021.
+This is written in Python 3, using the [Pygame](https://www.pygame.org/) 2D game engine.

 ## License